brokyo/seeker_ii/docs/roadmap.md

 - [x] Change lane stop logic so that all future events cancel
 - [x] Don't convert x/y position to match shifted notes.
 - [x] Generators generate x/y coordinates.
+- [x] background_brightness defaults to 3
+- [x] k2 for info on every section
+- [x] Separators in all menus
+- [x] Selected layer should illuminate as HIGH.
+Rest stay at default even when region is active.
+- [x] Loops defaults to 2
+- [x] When layer is selected pulse keyboard ring
+- [x] Engine mute option
+- [x] Engine pan
+- [x] Filter controls